the-mikedavis/dotfiles/README.md

 * `defaults/` contains configuration on a per-program basis
     * these configurations are typically imported by `home.nix`
 * `modules/common.nix` is common NixOS configuration shared between machines
-* `machines/` contains directories for each machine I have with an overall machine-specific `configuration.nix` module and a hardware-specific `hardware-configuration.nix` module
+* `machines/` contains directories for each NixOS machine I have with an overall machine-specific `configuration.nix` module and a hardware-specific `hardware-configuration.nix` module
     * `mango` is a custom-built desktop machine
 * `colorschemes/` has program-specific color schemes setup as nix attribute sets
+* `darwin/` darwin (MacOS) home-manager configuration

 ## Some specifics